evilsocket/nerve/README.md

 # 🖥️ install the project with:
 pip install nerve-adk

+# ⬇️ download and install an agent from a github repo with:
+nerve install evilsocket/changelog

-# 💡 create an agent with a guided procedure:
+# 💡 or create an agent with a guided procedure:
 nerve create new-agent

 # 🚀 go!